Kogan Marketplace shines despite declines in overall business

 Kogan.com's third party reseller platform, Kogan Marketplace, saw an increase in its sellers, sales and revenue despite the overall business posting a sharp decline in profit and revenue in FY2022.

-Kogan Marketplace’s revenue grew 31.2 year over year to $30.6 million, and the number of sellers on the platform increased 49.1 percent for the year ended 30 June 2022.
+Kogan Marketplace’s revenue grew 31.2 percent year over year to $30.6 million, and the number of sellers on the platform increased 49.1 percent for the year ended 30 June 2022.

 The hybrid marketplace’s 20.3 percent year over year bump in gross sales contrasts with a decline of Kogan.com’s Exclusive Brands' gross sales’ by 14.7 percent year over year to $335.1 million for the year ended 30 June 2022.